 - 1. Install the latest AMX USB LAN LINK driver onto your computer by installing the latest versions of either TPDesign4 or NetLinx Studio2.
-This USB driver prepares your computer for proper communication with the MVP-5200i. - 2.
+This USB driver prepares your computer for proper communication with the device. - For more information, please refer to the Upgrading the Modero Firmware via the USB port section on page 85. - 2.
 Access the target panel's Protected Setup firmware page and configure the USB communication parameters. - 3.
-With the panel successfully communicating with the target computer, launch the Certificate Upload Utility.

-Familiarize yourself with the Certificate Utility User Interface options.
+With the panel successfully communicating with the target computer, launch the Certificate Upload Utility. - Familiarize yourself with the Certificate Utility User Interface options. - 4.
+Locate your certificate file by using the Browse button and navigating to the desired file type. - 5.
+Use the drop-down arrow in the Local Address field to select direct communication through the USB port.

-- 4. Locate your certificate file by using the Browse button and navigating to the desired file type. - 5.
-Use the drop-down arrow in the Local Address field to select direct communication through the USB port. - 6.
-Select the 10.XX.XX.1 IP Address that corresponds to the virtual IP Address assigned to the USB connection port on the computer. - 7.
-Navigate to the Add IP Address field at the bottom-right of the interface and enter a value of 1 greater than the virtual USB IP Address.
+- 6. Select the IP Address that corresponds to the virtual IP Address assigned to the USB connection port on the computer.
+The default is 12.0.0.2. - 7.
+Navigate to the Add IP Address field at the bottom-left of the interface and enter a value of 1 greater than the virtual USB IP Address.
 For example: If the virtual USB IP Address is 10.0.0.1, then add an address for the directly connected panel of 10.0.0.2.
-This is one greater than the USB address value detected by the utility.

-- A certificate may be sent to ONLY ONE directly connected panel via USB. - Use the Ethernet port's IP Address to send a server certificate to multiple panel targets. - 8.
+This is one greater than the USB address value detected by the utility. - A certificate may be sent to ONLY ONE directly connected panel via USB.
+Use the Ethernet port's IP Address to send a server certificate to multiple panel targets. - 8.
 Select the IP Address which corresponds to the local computer's Ethernet address. - 9.
 Navigate to the Add IP Address field (bottom-right of the interface) and enter the IP Addresses of the various target touch panels. - 10.
 Click the Add button to complete the entry and add the new IP Address to the listing of available device IP Addresses.
 Repeat this process for all subsequent device IP Addresses. - 11.
 Once the list is complete, click on the File drop-down menu and select the Save option.
 This launches a Save dialog to assign a name to the current list of addresses and then save the information as a TXT (text) file to a known location.